 According to our research, the Yorkie is the most popular breed of dog in the US right now.
 Therefore, people want to know more and more about this breed.
-One of the frequently asked questions about the this breed, is at what age they are fully grown.
-This question ismerelybecause of the fact that the diet of an adult or a fully grown Yorkie is different from a small pup.
-In terms of Yorkie Food, thepuppy food is different from the adult food and hence it should not be given to the Yorkie once she is an adult.
+One of the frequently asked questions about this breed is at what age they are fully grown.
+This question is mere because of the fact that the diet of an adult or a fully grown Yorkie is different from a small pup.
+In terms of Yorkie Food, the puppy food is different from the adult food and hence it should not be given to the Yorkie once she is an adult.

 When your Yorkie reaches 1 year of age, she is considered to be fully grown, or an adult.
 This is the time when you switch from pup food to adult food.
 But you should not do it on your own, taking the advice of the vet is always the best option.
 Since there are already a number of health-related risks when you talk about this particular breed, you would never want to take any chances.
 You can also estimate the weight of a healthy Yorkie by simply doubling the weight at 3 months.
 This means whatever the weight of the pup is at three months it will be double when it reaches the age of 1.
 If not, you may wish to speak with a vet to find out the best course of action to get your pup fighting fit again!